Weekly Wire Banner

 Community Connections

-• Join the Larner COM Class of 2029 Facebook Group: August 1, 2025 We’re excited to invite you to the Larner College of Medicine Class of 2029 Facebook group.
-To ensure this group remains exclusive to accepted and current students, it is only accessible by invitation.
-Please visit the link for the invitation link.
+• Join the Larner COM Class of 2029 Facebook Group: We’re excited to invite you to the Larner College of Medicine Class of 2029 Facebook group.
+To ensure this group remains exclusive to accepted and current students, so we appreciate your patience as join requests are reviewed.

 Career Counseling Opportunities